AdobeDocs/commerce-operations.en/help/implementation-playbook/best-practices/planning/redis-service-configuration.md

        rabbitmq: "rabbitmq:rabbitmq"
    ```

-1. Submit an [Adobe Commerce Support ticket](https://experienceleague.adobe.com/docs/commerce-knowledge-base/kb/help-center-guide/magento-help-center-user-guide.html#submit-ticket) requesting the provision of a new Redis instance dedicated to sessions on Production and Staging environments.
+1. Submit an [Adobe Commerce Support ticket](https://experienceleague.adobe.com/docs/commerce-knowledge-base/kb/help-center-guide/magento-help-center-user-guide.html#submit-ticket) to request the provisioning of a new Redis instance dedicated to sessions on Production and Staging environments.
 Include the updated `.magento/services.yaml` and `.magento.app.yaml` configuration files.
-This won't cause any downtime, but requires a deployment to activate the new service.
+This won't cause any downtime, but it requires a deployment to activate the new service.

 1. Verify that the new instance is running and make a note of the port number.